plants-are-neat/plants-are-neat.github.io/README_Software.md

 # Team 27 Software README
 ## Introduction
 The smart agriculture sensor network is comprised of sensor nodes and one gateway node.
-It also requires a desktop to be able to communicate with the ThingSpeak IoT channels.
-The code that runs on the desktop can be ran from with any OS except for the batch files, which are just there for convenience.
-The software in the nodes are there to keep the featherboards consistently sleeping and sending info.
-On the Desktop side of things, it extrapolates whatever the mothernode gets and sends it off to the GUI.
+The project requires a node.js server to communicate with the ThingSpeak IoT channels.
+While the project was developed in a Windows operating system environemnt, most of the files can be run in different operating system except for the batch files.
+Correct installion of node.js is also required to allow the project to work properly.
+The outer microprocessors (nodes) are flashed with a program that allows them to collect sensor data when not sleeping to conserve energy.
+The node.js server receives information from the mother microprocessor via serial communication to be sent to a remote website.

 ## Files
 CODE ON ARDUINO IDE: